-If the MDC agrees with the Subcommittee's recommendation, please entertain a motion to recommend to the Board submission to the California State Legislature the attached legislative proposal to amend BPC sections 4825.1, 4826.6, 4830, and 4840.5.
+If the Board agrees with the Subcommittee and MDC's recommendation, please entertain a motion to submit to the California State Legislature the attached legislative proposal to amend BPC sections 4825.1, 4826.6, 4830, and 4840.5.

 Attachment:

 1. Legislative Proposal to Amend BPC Sections 4825.1, 4826.6, 4830, and 4840.5 Regarding Veterinarian-Client-Patient-Relationship and Electronic Veterinary Services